jmetzel/_website/content/post/2018-09-11-for-starters.md

 Every blog needs a first entry.
 This is mine.

 From time to time, I will share links to great essays that have influenced me in one way or another.
-I will begin with William Davies' spot on analysis of the [standing of statistics in today's society](https://www.theguardian.com/politics/2017/jan/19/crisis-of-statistics-big-data-democracy), published 2017 in the .
+I will begin with William Davies' spot on analysis of the [standing of statistics in today's society](https://www.theguardian.com/politics/2017/jan/19/crisis-of-statistics-big-data-democracy), published in 2017 in the Guardian's ['The long read' ](https://www.theguardian.com/news/series/the-long-read) series.

 Although the essay has been written in 2017, I imagine that -- unfortunately -- it will be an important source for years to come.
 Evidently, a crucial task for scientists and data analysts in the next years will be to develop strategies for more transparency and better outreach to the general population.